All Episodes

 Anyway, Black Lives Matter as an activist group is synonymous with what?

-It's synonymous with what do we want?
+It's synonymous with, what do we want?

-Dead cops, when do we want them now?
+When do we want them now?

 F the police.

-You know, pigs in a blanket, fry him like bacon.
+You know, pigs in a blanket.

 So he's barely disguising.